 Patrick’s practice has been dedicated to construction law for nearly 20 years, representing clients on all sides of the construction industry.
 He focuses his practice on complex construction cases and arbitrations, representing contractors, subcontractors, owners, developers, sureties, design professionals, and other businesses in matters regarding both public and private construction projects, including highway/heavy, industrial, and commercial construction.
 Patrick also has a significant practice representing residential homeowners in construction defect and non-disclosure cases.
-Patrick also regularly provides ADR Services [hyperlink this underlined phrase to the ADR practice area page] as a mediator or arbitrator – he is a qualified neutral for the Minnesota Courts, a AAA arbitrator, and a dispute resolution neutral for the Minnesota Department of Labor and Industry’s Home Warranty Dispute Resolution program.
+Patrick also regularly provides ADR Services as a mediator or arbitrator – he is a qualified neutral for the Minnesota Courts, a AAA arbitrator, and a dispute resolution neutral for the Minnesota Department of Labor and Industry’s Home Warranty Dispute Resolution program.

 Patrick regularly represents contractors and subcontractors seeking to avoid disputes through proactive contract reviews and frequently assists clients with the drafting and negotiation of contracts, subcontracts, and other project documents for contractors, builders, and homeowners alike.
 He has acted as both a counselor and advocate on matters involving government contracting and procurement compliance, contractual issues, and surety work.
 As a trusted business advisor, Patrick has drafted articles of incorporation and organization, teaming agreements, and joint ventures for his construction clients as well as advised them on other business and real estate matters.